aza547/wow-recorder/README.md

 # Testing It Works

 You can test that Warcraft Recorder works by clicking the test icon with World of Warcraft running after you have completed the above setup steps.
-This runs a 10 second test of the recording functionality by mimicing a 2v2 game.
+This runs a short test of the recording function.

 <img src="https://i.imgur.com/Nk4OCf6.png">